 The Indigenous Fire Management Program Offsetting Carbon

-Indigenous people have been using fire to manage the landscape for thousands of years.
+Indigenous peoples have been using fire to manage the landscape for thousands of years.
 Their management of otherwise uncontrolled late dry season fires encourages new growth, helps with hunting and protects important places and resources.

 With a presence in Darwin through its LNG facility, ConocoPhillips began supporting the West Arnhem Land Fire Abatement Project (WALFA).
 The initiative covers 28,282 square kilometres of West Arnhem Land in the Northern Territory’s Top End, an area roughly the size of Belgium.